Issued March 13, 2020 (updated 5/15/2020):

 - Resources for job seekers.

 - Assistance for laid off workers- Prince George’s County residents who have been laid off due to the COVID-19 pandemic are eligible for a $200 EPG Visa Cash Card.
-Applications will open Monday, April 6th, at employpgedge.com.
+Applications are open at employpgedge.com.
 Priority will be given to Prince George’s County residents who were earning $19 or less per hour prior to their layoff.

 - Childcare for essential workers.